 Make a bowl with a bed of rice and topped with some cooked chickpeas and fresh vegetables.
 For flavor add fermented chutney, pickled lemons, turmeric sauerkraut, or curry sauce.
 Top with spiced snack mix.

 - Chop sweet potatoes into bite-sized cubes.
 Toss in oil, then sprinkle with Cajun spice.
 Spread them out on a baking sheet and roast at 400F for 30 minutes.

 - Chop up a head of cauliflower and add it to the roasted sweet potatoes along with some cooked chickpeas.
 Add more oil, if needed, and 2 cloves of garlic, minced.
 Roast for 10 more minutes.

 - Served with the Buddha bowl sauce (recipe below), fresh diced red pepper, and sweet and spicy pickled vegetables.
 Add a handful of roasted pumpkin seeds for a bit of crunch.

 This Buddha bowl sauce is my go-to for everything from salads to vegetable dips.
 It’s also particularly delicious when served on top of a glory bowl.
 See the sections above for how to put together a simple and healthy grain bowl.

 - Total Time: 7 minutes

 - Yield: 1 cup 1x

 - Category: Salad

-Keywords: healthy, vegan, keto, paleo, creamy, buddha bowl, grain bowl, cajun fries, falafel
+Keywords: healthy, vegan, keto, paleo, gluten-free, creamy, salad dressing, Buddha bowl, grain bowl, Cajun fries, falafel